venkatabharadwaj777/Flow_Finder/README.md

 # Flow_Finder
-checking files in the compartment
+checking files in the compartment in th azure